 Church should be a safe space for all people of faith.
-However, this unfortunately not the case for many victims of clergy sexual abuse.
+However, this is unfortunately not the case for many victims of clergy sexual abuse.
 Over the past several decades, victims of clergy in all denominations (most commonly the Catholic Church) have come forward, alleging child abuse and sexual abuse.
 These allegations have resulted in thousands of sexual abuse lawsuits and settlements.
 Naturally, many victims want to know before they speak up: what’s the average settlement for clergy abuse?
-For a free case review, call Reich & Binstock today at 713-622-7271.
+For a free case review from our sexual abuse lawyers, call Reich & Binstock today at 713-622-7271.

 What is Clergy Abuse?